AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 # Use element 1 as PK and element 2 as SK to construct an ExclusiveStartKey
 # for a DynamoDB query request.
 Convert element 2 back to a date string.
+# Query the GSI with this map as the ExclusiveStartKey.
 {
   "PK": "abc281",
   "PK2": "DAFT_PUNK_TSHIRT",